zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1.10).md

   Marvin (iOS), Reasily (Android), Calibre+Readium (Win)
 - **Bug:** tests for the font-size are required.
 (Bug with plain text being too small.) :ballot_box_with_check:
 - <u>Feature:</u> Footnotes are a feature wished for.
 On the long term, it has to be clarified, if they are to be written at the mark in the text, or just linked and developed further down below.
-- _Test (D)_: Additional tests related to manually set font-sizes influencing the displayed font-size in ebook-readers are required.
+- _Test (tD)_: Additional tests related to manually set font-sizes influencing the displayed font-size in ebook-readers are required.

 Github issues created during the meeting: